-Basically, the interiors of Hamakaze and Nabe-ya are the same, simple and minimalistic.
+The interiors of Hamakaze and Nabe-ya are the same, simple and minimalistic.

-Upon entering, each person is automatically charged PHP220 inclusive of rice, egg, sauce (ponzu and sesame) and vegetable set (spring rain noodles, mushroom, tofu, carrots, cabbage, and spinach).
+Upon entering, each person is automatically charged PHP220 inclusive of rice, egg, sauce (ponzu and sesame), and vegetable set (spring rain noodles, mushroom, tofu, carrots, cabbage, and spinach).

 Fun Fact: Shabu-shabu is actually an onomatopoeia referring to the sound generated when you dip the ingredients in seaweed broth.